 - Payments for unused sick leave and unused rostered days off

-- Payments in lieu of notice (this is when an employer does not give an employee notice and instead pays the employee the amount they would have earned during the notice period)
+- Payments in lieu of notice (this is when an employer does not give an employee notice of termination and instead pays the employee the amount they would have earned during the notice period)

 - Genuine redundancy payments or early retirement scheme payments above the tax-free limit